NicolasJEngler/NicolasJEngler/README.md

     name: 'Nicolás',
     currentPosition: 'Technical Product Manager',
     pronouns: 'he/him',
     bio: 'I’m a digital product manager that also happens to do a bunch of other stuff.
-From Argentina 🇦🇷.'
+From Argentina 🇦🇷.',
+    intro: 'I’ve worked with brands and institutions such as Pepsi, United States Tennis Association, Vayner, Red Bull, Mount Sinai, Montessori, CSS Design Awards, Precision Nutrition, SMS Tech, HALFBIT, and others.
+I’m one part creative, one part logic; I've worked as a front-end developer, UI/UX/graphic designer, and most recently as a product designer and product manager.
+Always in a neverending state of experimentation in order to test cutting edge tech.'
   }
 ```